 Our product candidates and any products that we may develop may compete with other product candidates and products for access to manufacturing facilities.
 There are a limited number of manufacturers that operate under cGMP regulations and that might be capable of manufacturing for us.
 Any performance failure on the part of our existing or future manufacturers could delay clinical development or marketing approval.
 We do not currently have arrangements in place for redundant supply or a second source for bulk drug substance.
 If our current contract manufacturers cannot perform as agreed, we may be required to replace such manufacturers.
-We may incur added costs and delays in dentifying any replacement manufacturers.
-The U.S. Drug Enforcement Administration, or DEA, restricts the importation of a controlled substance finished drug product when the same substance is commercially available in the United States, which could reduce the number of potential alternative manufacturers for our μ -opioid receptor targeted product candidates, including TRV130 and TRV734.
+We may incur added costs and delays in identifying and qualifying any replacement manufacturers.